Skip to main content

 Creating a Response

-Response can be created with status, headers and data.
+A Response can be created with status, headers, and data using the default constructor:

 import zio.http._